We all know certain unhappy people in our lives.

 Whomever this person is to you, they can often be a mystery.

-Take a look at our list and see if any of these ring true.
-They might provide you with some insight as to why they are the way they are.
+They might provide insight into why they are the way they are.

 Shame isn’t something easy for anyone to admit.

-Ever notice that some of the unhappy people make a habit out of avoiding hanging out with you?
-It’s not you!
+Ever notice that some unhappy people make a habit of avoiding hanging out with you?

 “Ninety-nine percent of the failures come from people who have the habit of making excuses.” ― George Washington Carver

-But unhappy people are not going to admit why they are giving you an excuse.
+But unhappy people will not admit why they are giving you an excuse.